edwar4rd/dcbothub/README.md

   - [ ] bots can be filtered out using options
 - [ ] `list-tasks [OPTIONS]` list running/finished tasks such as build processes or pull processes
   - [ ] tasks can be filtered out using options
+- None of the above commands guarantee a consistent order of the listing
 - [ ] `status <BOT_NAME>` get the status of a specific bot
 - [ ] `task-status <TASK_ID>` get the status of a specific task
 - [ ] `clean <BOT_NAME>` perform a `cargo clean` at the repo of a bot